QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 This is a fairly unique phenomenon that generally doesn't occur in other places that we spend our money.
 Let's take a closer look at these two concepts.

-For starters (pun intended), the law around service charges and tips is clear — they are not the same thing!
+For starters (pun intended), the law around service charges and tips is clear—they are not the same thing!

 ## Service Charges